grafana/Grafana-Alloy-for-Beginners/README.md

 loki.write "mythical" {
     endpoint {
-       TODO: Fill this in = "TODO: Fill this in"
+       url = "TODO: Fill this in"
     }
 }
 ```